- About Us

 In our mission, we recognize that through education the empowerment of women can effect the transformation of our society.
 Therefore, we challenge our school community to academic excellence, to responsible leadership, and to Christian community service.

-The Catholic High School of Baltimore provides a positive educational environment for young women from the metropolitan area and the surrounding region.
-The school challenges the school community to academic excellence, responsible leadership, and Christian community service, thus preparing its students for leadership roles in the community, in the Church, and in the world of the twenty-first century.
+The Catholic High School of Baltimore provides a positive educational environment for young women throughout Maryland.
+The school community challenges its constituents to academic excellence, responsible leadership, and Christian community service.
+This prepares students for leadership roles in the community, in the Church, and in the world of the twenty-first century.

 With the permission of the Most Reverend Michael J. Curley, Archbishop of Baltimore from 1921 to 1947, and through the efforts of Mother Mary Generosa McCafferty, Provincial Superior of the Sisters of St. Francis of Philadelphia, a new Catholic high school was erected during the period of 1938 to 1939.
 The property was known as the Raming Estate, located in northeast Baltimore on the west side of Edison Highway.
 The name of the institution as presented to the Archbishop read: "The Curley High School of Baltimore."
 Not wishing the school named after himself, Archbishop Curley substituted the word "Catholic" for "Curley," thus the title was incorporated.